Domestic RHI closure

 Scheme budget management (degression)

-The Department for Energy Security & Net Zero has to keep the DRHI scheme within budget.
-Sometimes, they lower the tariff rates for new applicants if payment amounts are higher than a set threshold.
+The Department for Energy Security and Net Zero has to keep the DRHI scheme within budget.
+Sometimes they lower the tariff rates for new applicants if payment amounts are higher than a set threshold.
 This is called degression.

 Tariffs are reviewed every quarter and compared to the forecast.
 If government spending on the scheme in a three month period reaches the expenditure thresholds, growth in spending reached the growth threshold and either super threshold is reached, the tariff for new accreditations of that technology type is degressed by 10%.
 If both super thresholds were breached, the tariff for new accreditations was degressed by 20%.
 If a tariff reduction is due to take place, Ofgem publish this as soon as possible.